Sell, Don’t Dwell: Optimize Downtime with Digital Signage for Banks

 While it’s well established that digital signage can reduce a consumer’s perceived wait time while in line, there’s more to the strategy than just helping consumers kill time.
-Digital signage for banks can be leveraged in numerous other ways that enhance the in-branch customer experience–most of which relate to information sharing to help customers make more informed decisions:
+Digital signage for banks can be leveraged in numerous other ways that enhance the in-branch customer experience.
+Information sharing to help customers make more informed decisions includes:

-These informational widgets can be placed alongside the descriptions of your services in each digital signage template to create slides that offer both advertising and information.
+These informational widgets can be placed alongside the descriptions of your services.
+In turn, each digital signage template creates slides that offer both advertising and information.
 By leveraging digital signage strategies like these, banks gain a form of low-cost advertising that seamlessly blends business-facing marketing materials and consumer-facing educational content.

-The goal of digital signage for banks isn’t just to advertise and upsell services – it’s to enhance the customer experience by taking advantage of their wait time to deliver helpful and informational content that helps them reach their financial goals.
+The goal of digital signage for banks isn’t just to advertise and upsell services.
+It’s to enhance the customer experience by taking advantage of their wait time to deliver helpful and informational content.
 Advertising is a part of it, but banks must take care to put the needs of their customers first.

 As online and mobile banking options become more popular, the employees in a bank’s physical branch have the responsibility of advocating for their companies.
 They must continuously work to build personal relationships with each customer who walks through the door.

-Digital signage supports this goal by providing information and visibility into each of the services that the bank has to offer.
-And when customers have access to this information alongside the support of helpful and friendly banking staff, their customer experience improves as a matter of course.
+Digital signage supports this goal by providing information and visibility into services the bank has to offer.
+And when customers have access to this information, their customer experience improves.

 This, in turn, improves their loyalty towards the bank itself and encourages them to continue banking at that location.
 In the short-term, the ROI of this loyalty might mean just a few additional transactions here and there.
-But as a long-term strategy reinforced by digital signage and a commitment to customer service, this building this loyalty can mean creating lifelong customers with plenty of value to share.
+But as a long-term strategy, can mean creating lifelong customers with plenty of value to share.